Dynamic-Capital/Dynamic-Capital/docs/dynamic_cli_gui.md

 - **Fine-tune tags**: Adds up to 16 default tags, forwarding them via the repeatable `--fine-tune-tag` CLI flag.
-- **Dataset toggle**: Streams the dataset inline by invoking `--fine-tune-dataset -`, allowing the API to return both report text/JSON and the training payload.
+- **Dataset toggle**: Streams the dataset inline by invoking `--dataset -`, allowing the API to return both report text/JSON and the training payload.

 ## Admin access